 5.1.
 Personal Data You Give Us.
 You give us information about you by filling in forms

 on our Platform or by corresponding with us by phone, email or otherwise.
 This includes information you provide when you register to use the Platform, request a quote, subscribe to our newsletter, search for a service, book a service, provide reviews or comments or participate in other interactive functions on our Platform.

 5.2.
 Data We Automatically Collect.
 Each time you visit or use our Platform, we automatically collect certain technical data and information about your visit, described in more detail below.

 5.3.
 Data We Receive From Third Parties.
-We use third parties such as Stripe for payment processing.
+We use third parties such as Modulr for payment processing.
 We also receive information from other Platform users, including Service Providers and Quality Control (or “QC”).
 For more information on how these companies handle your personal data, please refer to their privacy policies.

 6. Personal Data We Collect About You.
 We collect and process personal data so we can provide Our Services to you.
 It’s important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.
 The information you give us may include:

 6.1.1.
 For all Users, we collect your full name, email address and login details.
 This data is necessary for our legitimate interests in providing our Platform and Services to you.